Skip to main content

 Renew or change plans during Open Enrollment

-Update your expected income and household information for the new year on your application, so you get the right amount of savings.
+Update your expected income and household information on your application for the year you're applying for coverage, so you get the right amount of savings.
 Then compare available plans and renew your current plan (if available) or enroll in a different one that meets your needs.

-Marketplace savings are based on your expected income for 2024 (not 2023).
+Marketplace savings are based on your expected estimated income for the year you're applying for coverage, not on past years.
 If you don't update your income and household information:

 • You could qualify for more savings than you’re getting now.